zammad/zammad-admin-documentation/channels/email/settings.rst

       follow-up detections.

 Maximum Email Size: Default value ``10 MB``
-   This one is pretty obvious: It defines the maximum allowed size of a Email Zammad will fetch.
+   This one is pretty obvious: It defines the maximum allowed size of an email Zammad will fetch.
 Zammad will not fetch Mails that are bigger than this option.